 - A second review of the complaint will be completed by a higher authority whose decision will be final.

 Liberty University Honor Code

 You can view the honor code for all Liberty University undergraduate and graduate students.

 Liberty University Grade Appeals for Online Programs

-Liberty encourages students to have open and respectful communication with their professor to resolve any concerns regarding individual course assignment grades and/or the final grade for the course.
+Liberty encourages students to have open and respectful communication with their professors to resolve any concerns regarding individual course assignment grades and/or the final grade for the course.